 - Bring the lentils to a boil, then reduce flame to medium and cover the pot.
 Do not cover the pot all the way through, leave the lid a little askew.
 You can also use a pressure cooker for this step

-- Now strain the tamarind and collect all the water released from it.
+- In a bowl, soak tamarind in hot water for 5 mins.
+Use a sieve to strain the tamarind to get puply water and remove all the impurities in the sieve.
+Collect all the water released from it.
 Add it to the dal.

 - Cook for another 10 mins to cook the tamarind.